vistadataproject/vistadataproject.github.io/demo/index.md

 # cloudVISTA Demonstration

-The following sections describe how to run the cloudVISTA demo to exercise the Master VISTA Data Model (MVDM).
-CloudVISTA is the cloud-based version of VISTA, which is based on pure web technology (no MUMPS) running on a Node.js server, and is therefore referred to also as nodeVISTA for the remainder of this section.
+The following describes how to install and run the cloudVISTA demonstration to exercise the Master VISTA Data Model (MVDM).
+CloudVISTA is the cloud-based version of VISTA, which is based on pure web technology (no MUMPS) running on a Node.js server, and is therefore also referred to also as nodeVISTA.

-__The demo focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__:
+__The demonstration focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__:

 <br>